armindroid-eva/armindroid-eva/README.md

   <h3> 👨🏻‍💻 About Me </h3>

   - 🤔 &nbsp; Exploring new technologies and developing software.
-  - 🎓 &nbsp; Studying Computer Science and Engineering at IPN-ESCOM.
+  - 🎓 &nbsp; Studying Computer Systems Engineering at IPN-ESCOM.
   - 🌱 &nbsp; Learning more about Backend Architectures and Frontend Developement.
   - ✍️ &nbsp; I love play videogames, the cats and the coffe.
 </div>